carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 >    into training and test sets.
 > 2. Fit a model on the training data matrix and training age
 >    vector.
-> 3. Check the residual sum of squares on this model.
+> 3. Check the mean squared error on this model.
 >
 > > ## Solution
 > >
 > > 1.
-Text.
+Splitting the data involves using our index to split up the matrix and
+> >    the age vector into two each.
+We can use a negative subscript to create
+> >    the test data.
 > >
 > >
 > >    ~~~